-Tommy Tree Program - The meaning of the oak tree has always been that of strength and endurance.
-There are no two other words that describe a Heart Warrior family better than those.
-The Thomas Tree Program was developed as a way to offer support to our bereaved families, as they are an integral part of our CHD community.
-When a family loses a child to a CHD, the Heart Warrior Foundation will donate an oak tree to the family to be planted at a location of their choosing in memory of their child.
-If you or someone you know would be interested in being a recipient, please reach out to us at firstname.lastname@example.org
+Tommy Tree Program - The Tommy Tree Program was developed as a way to offer support to our bereaved families, as they are an integral part of our CHD community.
+When a family loses a child to a CHD, the Heart Warrior Foundation will donate a tree of their choosing to the family to be planted at a location of their choosing in memory of their child.
+A granite memorial stone will also be provided.
+If you or someone you know in the New England area would be interested in being a recipient, please reach out to us at firstname.lastname@example.org

 YOUR DONATIONS OF ANY AMOUNT ARE GREATLY APPRECIATED AND EVERY DOLLAR GOES TO HELPING THE CHILDREN THAT ARE AFFECTED.

 “Healing With Happiness”

 2018 Recipient at Fenway Park Green Monster Experience

 2019 Recipient sworn in as honorary Nashua Police Officer and received Golden Retriever Puppy